Quansight/Quansight-website/apps/labs/posts/free-threaded-python-rollout.md

-Later today, the Birds-of-a-Feather session ["Supporting free-threaded Python"](https://cfp.scipy.org/2024/talk/HDR7WZ/) will be held at the SciPy 2024 conference (co-organized by one of our team members, Nathan Goldbaum, together with Madicken Munck), focusing on knowledge and experience sharing.
+Later today, the Birds-of-a-Feather session ["Supporting free-threaded Python"](https://cfp.scipy.org/2024/talk/HDR7WZ/) will be held at the SciPy 2024 conference (co-organized by one of our team members, Nathan Goldbaum, together with Madicken Munk), focusing on knowledge and experience sharing.